luqven/gh-stack/README.md

 - All PRs in the stack live in a single GitHub repository.
 - All remote branches that these PRs represent have local branches named identically.

 It then looks for all PRs containing this containing this identifier and builds a dependency graph in memory.
-This can technically support a "branched stack" instead of a single chain, but I haven't really tried the latter style.

 With this graph built up, the tool can:

 - Add a markdown table to the PR description (idempotently) of each PR in the stack describing _all_ PRs in the stack.
 - Log a simple list of all PRs in the stack (+ dependencies) to stdout.